Financing Available! We have financing options available for your next project. Learn more →

 In basic job-site terms, a footing is a widened concrete pad placed under a post or wall.
 It gives more bearing area so the foundation is less likely to settle unevenly over time.

-On construction sites, builders often use the terms "concrete footer" and concrete footing interchangeably.
-Homeowners may hear either one when talking about the same part of the foundation system.
+On job sites, builders often use "concrete footer" and concrete footing to mean the same thing.
+Homeowners may hear both terms used for the same part of the foundation system.

-How Concrete Footers direct structural weight into the ground
+How Concrete Footers carry weight down into the ground

-Weight travels from the structure into the footing and then into the ground.
-The goal is to distribute that weight over a wide enough area so the soil can safely carry the structure without shifting, cracking, or settling over the years.
+The load moves from the structure down to the footing and then into the soil below.
+The purpose is to spread the weight across a large enough area so the soil can safely support the structure without movement, cracking, or uneven settling over time.

 Even a small structure puts concentrated weight on its posts.
 A deck, porch, pergola, or pole-barn post still needs a firm bearing surface to prevent tilt, cracking, or complete failure over time.